 14. In addition to its other powers, the Board of Directors shall have a general responsibility for the publications and other activities of CAAS.

 15. The regular members shall elect the Vice-President, Secretary-Treasurer, and the Members-at-Large of CAAS.
+Preferably, a francophone or fully English-French bilingual Vice-President will be elected if the President is anglophone and vice versa.
 This election shall be conducted by secret ballot and, if the Board of Directors so determines, may be conducted by email.
 If the incumbent Vice-President is not able to serve as President, then an election shall be held for the position of President.

 16. The President of CAAS shall normally serve for a term of one year and may serve for an additional year at the request of the Board of Directors.